sudheesh4/AskAPhilosopher-/README.md

 # AskAPhilosopher-
-A RAG-LLM based chat-bot-y thingy to converse with ideas of philosophers.
+A naive simple RAG-LLM based chat-bot-y thingy to converse with ideas of philosophers.

 Using streamlit, LLM and Faiss vector database to inquire about ideas of different philosophers.